 Pilgrim’s does not perform physical alterations to any of our chickens.
 In the Pilgrim’s supply chain, we only purchase roosters and breeders from breeding companies that have strict protocols in place to minimize stress related to these procedures.

-At Pilgrim’s UK, routine tail docking is not performed and is only permitted with veterinary approval, while castration is not permitted.
+At Pilgrim’s UK, routine tail docking and castration are not permitted.
 Pilgrim’s UK continues to lead the industry in research to advance animal welfare.
 Our current research includes a project examining pig behavior and its impact upon tail biting.
 The objective is to understand more about causal factors associated with tail biting and how tail docking can be reduced.

 Each JBS USA livestock and poultry facility has a comprehensive biosecurity program that has been designed and implemented to prevent the introduction of infectious diseases to our livestock and poultry through human and animal vectors or contaminated equipment.
 Our biosecurity protocol addresses every aspect of our facilities: feed mill operations, feed delivery, transportation, vaccination and health management, visitors and auditors.
 All team members and contract partners are trained according to our biosecurity protocols, and all visitors and vendors must be prescreened and approved before arriving at any of our locations.
 Sign-in logs are also required and maintained at all locations.

-At JBS USA, all antibiotics are used under the supervision of licensed and accredited Doctors of Veterinary Medicine and only for the purposes of preventing, controlling or treating disease, rather than growth promotion or feed efficiency.
-Our antibiotic policy also requires written veterinary permission before the use of any antibiotics, diligent record-keeping and tracking of all antibiotic use and training programs for JBS USA team members.
+JBS USA practices the principles of judicious use regarding antibiotics.
+All medically important antibiotics are used under the supervision of licensed and accredited veterinarians and only for the purposes of preventing, controlling or treating disease, rather than growth promotion or feed efficiency.
+Our antibiotic policy also requires diligent record-keeping and tracking of antibiotic use, and training programs for JBS USA team members.
 Training helps guarantee compliance with our comprehensive health and disease-prevention programs, including animal husbandry, hygiene, monitoring and vaccination.
 We focus on producing healthy animals through good hygiene and husbandry practices.

 As a leading provider of high-quality protein that is enjoyed by millions of consumers worldwide, JBS USA has a dual obligation of meeting the varying demands of our diverse customers, while promoting and ensuring the health and welfare of the cattle and hogs we purchase.